 Sec.
 3. Budget Committee.
-The budget shall be prepared by a committee that shall be appointed or that purpose at leastmonths before the annual meeting.
-The treasurer shall be, ex officio, a nember of the budget committee but shall not be eligible to serve as chair.
-The board shall consider the proposed budget and recommend a budget, which shall be sent to the members at east one month before the annual meeting.
-Sec.
-4. Distribution of Funds on Dissolution.
-In the event of the dissolution of the , all moneys and securities which may at the time be owned by or under the control of theshall be paid to the LWV (state) after the state and national per nember payments and other obligations have been met.
-All other property of whatsoever nature, whether real, personal, or mixed that may at the time be owned or under the control of the shall be disposed of to such person, organization, or corporation for such public, charitable or educational use and purposes as the board in its absolute discretion may designate.
+The budget shall be prepared by a committee that shall be appointed member of the b oudget committee ths before the annual to but shall not be eligibut direcommend a budge al meeting. le to serve as s chair.
+The boa ard shall n Dissolution.
+In the e securities which may a control of the shal I be paid to the LWV (s state) after th e state and nati onal per member paymer nts and other obli gations have been me t.
+All other pr operty of whats oever nature, whether real, pe rsonal, or mixed that may at the time be e owned or u nder the control of the • of to such person, org • • • chantable of edi ucalional use and I purposes as the boar a in its absor ute discretion if iay designate.